Get Tech Tips

 Shielded Control Cable & Communicating Controls

-Over the last decade there has been a lot of different residential communicating systems that have come out.
-Some require shielded cable, some recommend it and others don't mention it all.
+Over the last decade, there has been a lot of different residential communicating systems that have come out.
+Some require shielded cable, some merely recommend it, and others don't mention it all.

 A shielded cable has a metallic jacket that surrounds the individual conductors and routes the induced charges to ground, keeping it away from the conductors inside.

-As an example of this, I installed a Carrier Infinity system at my own house WITHOUT using shielded cable and almost every time there are lightning strikes nearby the unit will throw a communications fault, since I'm in florida that happens quite often.
+As an example of this, I installed a Carrier Infinity system at my own house WITHOUT using the shielded cable.
+Almost every time there are lightning strikes nearby, the unit will throw a communications fault.
+Since I'm in Florida, that happens quite often.

-If you do have the wisdom to run shielded cable you need to remember to bond (ground) one side of the shield securely to a good equipment ground on one end and ONE END ONLY.
-If you ground both ends you risk the sheild becoming a path in the case of a ground fault which could cause some bigger issues.
-If you ground both ends you can also create a “ground loop” that can cause the very noise you set out to eliminate.
+If you do have the wisdom to run shielded cable, you need to remember to bond (ground) one side of the shield securely to a good equipment ground on one end and ONE END ONLY.
+If you ground both ends, you risk the shield becoming a path in the case of a ground fault, which could cause some bigger issues.
+If you ground both ends, you can also create a “ground loop” that can cause the very noise you set out to eliminate.

-The lesson being, when working with communicating “signal” controls run shielded cable whenever possible.
-I was looking around and found this spec sheet from Southwire on their shielded 8 wire.
+The lesson being, when working with communicating “signal” controls, run shielded cable whenever possible.
+I was looking around and found this spec sheet from Southwire on some shielded wire.